The Child Care Subsidy that commenced on 2 July 2018:

 There is also targeted additional fee assistance for vulnerable families through the Child Care Safety Net.

-Families can get an estimate of what they may be entitled to by entering their details into the Department of Human Services Payment and Service Finder.
+Families can get an estimate of what they may be entitled to by entering their details into the Services Australia Payment and Service Finder.

 A range of information resources are available to assist families and providers.